 A variety of organizations are encouraged to apply to CIRD, but we want to see a shared commitment to rural areas.
-Moreover, we realize that high-quality rural-focused projects and the entities behind them often (and intentionally) link rural communities and projects to regional or statewide initiatives that go beyond rural.
+Moreover, we realize that high-quality rural-focused projects and the entities behind them often (and intentionally) link rural communities and projects to regional or statewide initiatives that go beyond rural locations.
 That’s okay.
 Just make sure that the primary focus of your application is to serve rural communities.

 Where will the design project be located and who will it benefit?
-University programs, state-affiliated agencies, or regional planning organizations can bring a lot of strengths in terms of building a broader rural network around design, but the specific community design challenge should be in a rural community as defined above.
+University programs, state-affiliated agencies, or regional planning organizations can bring a lot of strength in terms of building a broader rural network around design, but the specific community design challenge should be in a rural community as defined above.
 This may mean that some partners and contacts for a CIRD project are located in non-rural areas; if so, such partners and contacts should reflect clear ties to the rural focal point of the project.
 You may consider submitting letters of support establishing a relationship and/or a working history to the small town or rural-serving institutions.

-Multiple rural towns working together==population in total > 50,000, but would qualify
+Multiple rural towns working together may have a population in total > 50,000 but would qualify.

-A regional planning organization that serves both rural and non-rural communities would be eligible PROVIDED the proposal clearly focuses on rural communities; evidence of local rural buy-in would be helpful in such a case
+A regional planning organization that serves both rural and non-rural communities would be eligible PROVIDED the proposal clearly focuses on rural communities; evidence of local rural buy-in would be helpful in such a case.

-A small community within a clearly urban or suburban area is NOT eligible, even if the population is less than 50,000
+A small community within a clearly urban or suburban area is NOT eligible, even if the population is less than 50,000.

-An organization with headquarters in a non-rural area IS eligible, provided that the proposal clearly focuses on rural area(s) and meets all other eligibility criteria; again, evidence of local rural buy-in would be helpful in such a case
+An organization with headquarters in a non-rural area IS eligible, provided that the proposal clearly focuses on rural area(s) and meets all other eligibility criteria; again, evidence of local rural buy-in would be helpful in such a case.